dwydler/LookingGlass-Docker/README.md

 ## Demo
 [Looking Glass](https://lg.wydler.eu/)

-Demo is running on Webspace of domainFACTORY.
+Demo is running on a Cloud Server of Hetzner Online GmbH.

 ## Features